EdinGuso/ecowcdb/README.md

    - This contribution stands as the main highlight of the project, underscoring its importance and impact on solving the problem at hand.

 ## Self-Assesment
-🚧 *Provide a self-assessment (where did you succeed most, where did you fail)*
+Throughout the course of this project, I have had the opportunity to challenge myself, apply my skills, and learn valuable lessons.
+This self-assessment highlights both my successes and areas where I encountered challenges and learned valuable lessons.

+I have achieved success in various aspects of the project, showcasing my problem-solving abilities, efficient solutions, and algorithm design skills.
+By leveraging my knowledge and expertise, I was able to deliver high-quality solutions that effectively addressed the project's objectives.
+I demonstrated strong problem-solving skills by approaching challenges from different angles, exploring alternative solutions when faced with obstacles.
+This flexibility and willingness to try different approaches have allowed me to overcome technical difficulties and find effective solutions.

+In addition to technical successes, I have also excelled in adhering to good coding practices, maintaining a well-structured repository, and providing thorough documentation.
+These efforts have resulted in a high-quality project that is easy to navigate, understand, and maintain.
+By following best practices, I have ensured that the project is accessible to others and can serve as a valuable resource in the field.

+While there were successes, there were also challenges that I encountered and valuable lessons I learned along the way.
+One area where I faced difficulties was getting stuck on setup steps for a significant amount of time.
+However, this experience taught me the importance of perseverance and the ability to explore different solutions when progress is hindered.
+I learned to approach problems from various angles, seek assistance when necessary, and explore alternative paths to overcome obstacles.
+This newfound ability to adapt and try different approaches has significantly enhanced my problem-solving skills.

+Furthermore, I gained valuable insights through the process of understanding the intricacies of the underlying theory.
+There were instances where I developed incorrect or unnecessary solutions due to gaps in my understanding.
+However, these challenges served as valuable learning opportunities, highlighting the significance of thorough research, seeking clarification when needed, and continually expanding my knowledge base.
+I have grown as a developer and researcher by recognizing the importance of a solid foundation in the theoretical aspects before diving into implementation.

+Overall, this project has provided me with opportunities to apply and refine my skills, allowing me to succeed in various aspects.
+Additionally, the challenges I encountered have served as valuable learning experiences, enabling me to further improve myself and develop a stronger foundation for future projects.
+I remain committed to continuous learning and growth, leveraging my successes and lessons learned to excel in future endeavors.

 # Project

 ## Introduction
-This project is an extension of the Panco project [[3]](#references), aiming to enhance its functionality and provide a comprehensive solution for network delay analysis.
+This project is an extension of the Panco project [[4]](#references), aiming to enhance its functionality and provide a comprehensive solution for network delay analysis.
 In this section, we will delve into the details of the project, including its structure, file explanations, installation instructions, and a comprehensive guide on how to use the project effectively.

 ## Project Structure
     .